-5.7.1 Mortality indicators and re-engage into care
+5.7.1 Mortality indicators and re-engage into care indicators

-- 1 Percentage of ART patients who died - 2 Percentage of ART patients who were lost to follow-up - Percentage of ART patient with no clinical contact or ARV pick up for within 28 days since their last expected contact reengaged in care.
+- 1 Percentage of ART patients who died - 2 Percentage of ART patients who were lost to follow-up - 3 Percentage of ART patient with no clinical contact or ARV pick up for within 28 days since their last expected contact reengaged in care. - 4 Percentage of ART patient with no clinical contact or ARV pick up for more than 28 days since their last expected contact reengaged in care.

-5.7.2 Quality of service indicators
+5.7.2 Visit status indicators